darkorsa/cordo/README.md

 Command-line commands are handled with use of [Symfony Console](https://symfony.com/doc/current/components/console.html) component.

-You can fire your commands through command-line with:
+You can fire your commands through the command-line with:
 ``` shell
 php cordo [command_name]
 ```